 (a) Each Party should make a yearly or multi-year contribution to finance the implementation of the workplans;

-[(b) To ensure an equitable distribution of the financial burden among the Parties, each State Party [should][could choose to] contribute, as a minimum, an amount calculated based on the adjusted scale of assessments of the United Nations, with a view to contributing to the agreed resource requirements of the workplan; [This method does not concern the contribution of the European Union]];

-(c) The Parties should pledge, well in advance of the adoption of the workplan and the budget by the Meetings of the Parties, their expected yearly or multi-year financial and in-kind contributions, to ensure that the workplans match the level of funding and to provide greater certainty for financial and project management;
+(b) The Parties should pledge, well in advance of the adoption of the workplan and the budget by the Meetings of the Parties, their expected yearly or multi-year financial and in-kind contributions, to ensure that the workplans match the level of funding and to provide greater certainty for financial and project management;

-(d) Regular yearly or multi-year contributions should be made in cash, and preferably not be earmarked for a particular activity but be made towards the overall implementation of the workplan, in order not to limit their allocation for the priority costs – additional contributions may be made in cash or in kind and may be earmarked for a particular activity;
+(c) Regular yearly or multi-year contributions should be made in cash, and preferably not be earmarked for a particular activity but be made towards the overall implementation of the workplan, in order not to limit their allocation for the priority costs – additional contributions may be made in cash or in kind and may be earmarked for a particular activity;

-(e) Contributions in cash should be made through the ECE trust fund for the Convention and its Protocol, against payment requests to be issued by the secretariat;
+(d) Contributions in cash should be made through the ECE trust fund for the Convention and its Protocol, against payment requests to be issued by the secretariat;

-(f) Bearing in mind the administrative transaction costs of each payment, a single contribution should not be less than $500;
+(e) Bearing in mind the administrative transaction costs of each payment, a single contribution should not be less than $500;

-(g) Insofar as possible, contributions for a given calendar year should be made by 1 October of the preceding year or, where this is not an option, it is recommended that contributions be made in the first six months of the calendar year, so as to secure the extension of the contracts of extrabudgetary secretariat staff, as a priority, for the smooth functioning of the secretariat and the timely and effective implementation of the workplan;
+(f) Insofar as possible, contributions for a given calendar year should be made by 1 October of the preceding year or, where this is not an option, it is recommended that contributions be made in the first six months of the calendar year, so as to secure the extension of the contracts of extrabudgetary secretariat staff, as a priority, for the smooth functioning of the secretariat and the timely and effective implementation of the workplan;

-3. Request every Party to make yearly or multi-year contributions towards the financing of the workplan, in accordance with the scheme referred to in paragraph 2 above;
+3. Request every Party to make yearly or multi-year contributions towards the financing of the workplan;

 4. Encourage Parties to use various financial sources within the national budgets for their financial contributions;